Makoshyne: Geography

+The climate of Makoshyne is moderately continental, with warm summers and relatively mild winters.
+The average temperature in January is about -7°C, and in July ― +19°C. The average annual precipitation ranges from 550 to 660 mm, with the highest precipitation in the summer period.

+The most common are sod-podzolic and gray forest soils.
+The Makoshyne is located in the natural zone of mixed forests, in Polissya.
+Minerals – loam, peat, sand.

 Economy

 Transportation

 Makoshyne is connected by road with Mena, where it has access to Highway H27, connecting Chernihiv and Novhorod-Siverskyi.
 There is no road bridge over the Desna, and thus no roads in the southern direction from Makoshyne.

-There is a railway station on the railway connecting Bakhmach with Mena, Snovsk, and Gomel.
+Makoshyne is a railway station on the line connecting Bakhmach with Mena, Snovsk, and Gomel.
+Since the start of the Russian invasion of Ukraine in 2022, train traffic on the railway bridge has been suspended.